hassio-addons/addon-tailscale/tailscale/DOCS.md

 configure your normal DNS servers (e.g. 192.168.1.1 or 1.1.1.1) at the second or lower positions.

-In this configuration Home Assistant (as any other general device on the tailnet) will always try to resolve addresses with Tailscale's DNS and Tailscale's DNS will also resolve non-tailnet addresses.
-Whether you have your own DNS (like AdGuard) _on another tailnet device_, is irrelevant for this configuration.

 ### Using Tailscale DNS to resolve everything, and you have your own DNS (like AdGuard) _on this device_ also

+In this configuration Home Assistant (as any other general device on the tailnet) will always try to resolve addresses with your own DNS.

-On the [DNS page][tailscale_dns] of the admin console, you already enabled "Override local DNS", and configured "Global nameservers".
+- On the [DNS page][tailscale_dns] of the admin console, you already enabled "Override local DNS", and configured "Global nameservers".

-**Important:** In this scenario, your Home Assistant device's tailnet IP (not LAN IP) **is configured** as global nameserver on the admin console because you want to redirect all DNS queries within your tailnet to the DNS running on this device.
+- **Important:** In this scenario, your Home Assistant device's tailnet IP (not LAN IP) **is configured** as global nameserver on the admin console because you want to redirect all DNS queries within your tailnet to the DNS running on this device.

 - In the add-on's configuration, disable `accept_dns` option and restart the add-on.
 This will prevent your local Tailscale DNS to accept DNS settings of